Shielded Transaction Fees

 |---|---|---|

-| ShieldedTransfer | fee = value_balance | The entire value_balance is fee — nothing leaves the pool except the fee going to proposers. |
+| ShieldedTransfer | fee = value_balance (pinned to the minimum) | The entire value_balance is the fee and must equal compute_minimum_shielded_fee(num_actions) exactly (overpayment is rejected).
+Nothing leaves the pool except the fee. |

 For ShieldedTransfer, the client constructs the bundle so that total_spent − total_output = desired_fee.
 The Orchard circuit proves that value is conserved